thetarby/django-auto-related/README.md

 #this mixin does not use only() and defer() optimization
 class ParentList(ViewMixin, generics.ListAPIView):
     serializer_class = SomeSerializer
-    # you can pass extra parameters here for SerializerMethodFields
+    # you can pass extra parameters here for SerializerMethodField if you do not use auto-related's MethodField
     queryset=Parent.objects.all()

 #this mixin uses only() and defer() optimization